New slow-roll approximations for inflation in Einstein-Gauss-Bonnet gravity: Introduction

 The slow-roll approximation of such models includes two additional slow-roll parameters.
 The standard slow-roll approximation proposed in Ref.~\cite{Guo:2010jr} uses the condition that all inflationary parameters are negligibly small during inflation.

 In the case of a model with a monomial potential and the function $\xi(\phi)$ inversely proportional to the potential, this function rapidly raises at the end of inflation, when $\phi$ tends to zero, and there are problems with the exit from inflation.
-It has been shown in Ref.~\cite{vandeBruck:2015gjd} by numerical calculations that the model with a fourth degree monomial potential, $V=V_0\phi^4$ and $\xi=\xi_0/V$, where $V_0$ and $\xi_0$ are some positive constants, has no exit from inflation, whereas the standard slow-roll approximation shows that this exit does exist, so this approximation is not accurate at the end of inflation.
+It has been shown in Ref.~\cite{vandeBruck:2015gjd} by numerical calculations that the model with the fourth degree monomial potential $V=V_0\phi^4$ and $\xi=\xi_0/V$, where $V_0$ and $\xi_0$ are some positive constants, has no exit from inflation, whereas the standard slow-roll approximation shows that this exit does exist, hence, this approximation is not accurate at the end of inflation.
 So, it is important to improve the slow-roll approximation and compare approximate results with results of numerical calculations without any approximation.

-In this paper, we propose and compare two other slow-roll approximations.
-For the standard slow-roll parameters proposed in Ref.~\cite{Guo:2010jr} we obtain new expressions of these parameters as functions of $\phi$.
-To compare new approximations with the standard one and with numerical calculations without any approximation we consider models with quadratic and quartic potentials, $V=V_0\phi^n$, where $V_0>0$ and $n=2,\,4$, and the function $\xi(\phi)=\xi_0/(V(\phi)+\Lambda)$, with a constant $\Lambda>0$.
-So, $\xi(\phi)$ has no singularity, and the abovementioned problem of the exit from inflation disappears (see below).
+In this paper, we propose and compare two new slow-roll approximations.
+For the standard slow-roll parameters proposed in Ref.~\cite{Guo:2010jr}, we obtain new expressions of these parameters as functions of $\phi$.
+To compare new approximations with the standard one and with numerical calculations without any approximation we consider models with quadratic and quartic potentials, $V=V_0\phi^n$, where $V_0>0$ and $n=2,\,4$, and the function $\xi(\phi)=\xi_0/(V(\phi)+\Lambda)$, with constants $\xi_0>0$ and $\Lambda>0$.
+So, $\xi(\phi)$ has no singularity, and the above-mentioned problem of the exit from inflation disappears (see below).

 The paper is organized as follows.
-In Section~2, we remind the evolution equations.
-The slow-roll parameters are introduced in Section~3.
-In Section~4, we remind the standard slow-roll approximation.
-In Section~5, we propose new slow-roll approximations.
-Inflationary models with monomial potentials $V$ are investigated in Section~6.
-Our results are summarized in Section~7.
-Explicit expressions for the slow-roll parameters as functions of $\phi$ obtained in new approximations are presented in Appendix~A.
+In Section~2, we remind the evolution equations and introduce the slow-roll parameters.
+In Section~3, we remind the standard slow-roll approximation.
+In Section~4, we propose new slow-roll approximations.
+Inflationary models with monomial potentials $V$ are investigated in Section~5.
+Our results are summarized in Section~6.
+Explicit expressions for the slow-roll parameters as functions of $\phi$ are presented in Appendix~A.